 The RMB is not a freely convertible currency.
 The PRC State Administration for Foreign Exchange, under the authority of the PRC government, controls the conversion of RMB to foreign currencies.
 The value of the RMB is subject to changes of central government policies and international economic and political developments affecting supply and demand in the China foreign exchange trading system market.
-The Company's cash and restricted cash denominated in RMB amounted to RMB89,849 and RMB200,004 as of December 31, 2014 and 2015, respectively.
-As of December 31, 2014 and 2015, respectively.
-As of December 31, 2014 and 2015, respectively.
-The company's cash and restricted cash were deposited in major financial institutions located in PRC, Hong Kong, and Cayman Island financial institutions, and were denominated in the following currencies:
+The Company's cash and restricted cash denominated in RMB amounted to RMB89,849 and RMB200,004 as of December 31, 2014, and 2015, respectively.
+As of December 31, 2015, the Company's cash and restricted cash were deposited in major financial institutions located in PRC, Hong Kong, and Cayman Island financial institutions, and were denominated in the following currencies: